Can Joby Aviation Inc. (JOBY) Remain Competitive?

-Joby Aviation Inc. (NYSE:JOBY) went down by -5.74% from its latest closing price compared to the recent 1-year high of $15.71.
-The company’s stock price has collected -0.63% of loss in the last five trading sessions.
+Joby Aviation Inc. (NYSE:JOBY) went up by 7.08% from its latest closing price compared to the recent 1-year high of $14.33.
+The company’s stock price has collected 7.98% of gains in the last five trading sessions.
 The Wall Street Journal reported on 02/16/22 that Roblox, Nvidia, Airbnb, ViacomCBS: What to Watch in the Stock Market Today

 Is It Worth Investing in Joby Aviation Inc. (NYSE :JOBY) Right Now?